Teaching and Learning

 - Subject specific extension classes for Year 7 and beyond

 - Subject acceleration

 Differentiation of Student Learning Students in all classes are challenged according to their specific needs with all teachers practicing our commitment to individual excellence through a differentiated approach, which involves responding constructively to what students know and need, providing multiple learning pathways so that students can have access to the most appropriate learning opportunities commensurate with their potential to learn.
 Through the design of rich and challenging learning experiences, our teachers ensure all students have the opportunity for extension within the classroom environment and enrichment beyond the classroom.
 Learning Support We provide a caring, nurturing environment in which every student is recognised as an individual with unique strengths.
 We believe every student deserves the opportunity to access the curriculum at a level of challenge that is appropriate for them.
 We provide a continuum of support with increasingly focused and personalised teaching and intervention at each successive layer including curriculum differentiation, intensive learning support teaching, and the provision of Support Plans.
 The College identifies the appropriate layer of support through analysis of student data and ongoing monitoring of student progress.

-The Middle School aims to provide all students with a supportive and encouraging environment, conducive to learning and to personal growth and development.
+The Secondary School aims to provide all students with a supportive and encouraging environment, conducive to learning and to personal growth and development.
 The College offers modern learning technologies and enrichment opportunities to promote a truly holistic approach to student development.Learn More

 We pride ourselves on having a safe and welcoming community, where all people are valued for the person they are and the contribution they make.
 With our Anglican ethos underpinning all of our behaviours, we aim to educate our students to be compassionate, caring and positive contributors to our community.Learn More